-From the above consideration, we wish to calculate the $d$-wave FR in an ultracold mixture of $^{87}$Rb and $^{85}$Rb atoms as recently studied experimentally by You's group \cite{you2017}.
-The $d$-wave FR may arise from two different mechanistic pathways.
-In the first pathway the FR occurs mainly due to the coupling between an $l=0$ $(l=2)$ open channel and an $l'=2$ $(l'=0)$ closed channel, fulfilling the selection rule $\Delta l=2$.
-In the second pathway, the $d$-wave FR occurs for $\Delta l=0$ for which there is a direct coupling of an open channel having $l=2$ with several other closed channels with $l'=2$.
+From the above consideration, we wish to calculate the $d$-wave Feshbach resonance in an ultracold mixture of $^{87}$Rb and $^{85}$Rb, studied experimentally by You's group \cite{you2017}.
+The $d$-wave Feshbach resonance may arise from two different mechanistic pathways.
+In the first pathway, the Feshbach resonance occurs mainly due to the coupling between an $\ell=0$ $(\ell=2)$ open channel and an $\ell'=2$ $(\ell'=0)$ closed channel, fulfilling the selection rule $\Delta \ell=2$.
+In the second pathway, the $d$-wave Feshbach resonance occurs for $\Delta \ell=0$ for which there is a direct coupling of an open channel having $\ell=2$ with several other closed channels with $\ell'=2$.
 Experimentally, the atoms are initially prepared in the hyperfine channel $^{87}$Rb$\mid f=1, m_f=-1\rangle$ + $^{85}$Rb$\mid f=2, m_f=-2\rangle$ \cite{you2017}.
-For $^{85}$Rb, nuclear spin $i_1=5/2$ and for $^{87}$Rb, $i_2=3/2$.
-If we neglect the second order spin-spin interaction, then the channels that correspond to different $m_I$ and $M_J=M_F+m_I$ but same $M_F=m_{f_1}+m_{f_2}$ are degenerate.
+For $^{85}$Rb, the nuclear spin is $i_1=5/2$ and for $^{87}$Rb, it is $i_2=3/2$.
 For our numerical computation, we consider only one open channel with $f_{85}=2$, $m_{f_{85}}=-2$, $f_{87}=1$, $m_{f_{87}}=-1$, $\ell=2$, that is, the channel in which the atoms are initially prepared.
-We consider several closed channels.
-We have found that a $6$-channel calculation with one open and five closed channels yield good results.
-These chosen channels are enlisted in table.\ref{channel_85Rb87Rb} with (1)-(5) being closed channels and (6) the open channel.
+We consider several closed channels from the higher manifold.
+We have found that six-channel calculations with one open and five closed channels yield a $d$-wave Feshbach resonance close to the experimental value \cite{you2017}.
+These chosen channels are listed in Table \ref{channel_85Rb87Rb} with (1)--(5) being closed channels and (6) as an \mbox{open channel.}